 Jesus gave us the power to overcome sin as well as the power to endure suffering without sinning against God.
 Why do we suffer?
 Suffering strengthens our faith and our dependence on God.
 Some suffer from being alone and desire to be married, but if they continue to place their trust in God, and wait on God, He will prepare them for a husband and will give them a husband sent from God.

-Whatever suffering we go through, we should always ask God for His will in the situation, ask for help to want His desire for our life, His desire in our wills.
+Whatever suffering we go through, we should always ask God for His will in the situation, ask for help to want His desire for your life, His desire in your will.
 God knows what’s best for us, and He will allow suffering to come to draw us closer to Him and His will.

 Don’t blame God if you’re in a time of suffering, rejoice not because you’re suffering, but rejoice because He’s drawing you closer to Him.
 He’s removing some stuff and adding His goodness and righteousness to your behavior and attitude.
 God is in your story, and He is the Author, He knows your beginning, ending, and in-between.

 He wants your faith to grow, your trust in Him and His Word more than what you see, hear or feel.
 Just as there was an entrance, there will also be an exit.